 Additionally, CSLB conducts informal mandatory settlement conferences (MSCs) for cases where a licensee was issued a citation.
 During these conferences, license history and the gravity of the violation are considered.
-In most cases, the respondent's civil penalty assessment is reduced.
-In December 2017, the Office of the Attorney General assumed responsibility for the program while CSLB pursued statutory authority to conduct these settlement conferences in-house.
+In most cases, the respondent's civil penalty assessment was reduced.
+As noted above, in December 2017, the Office of the Attorney General assumed responsibility for the program while CSLB pursued statutory authority to conduct these settlement conferences inhouse.
+Conducting mandatory settlement conferences saved CSLB \$5.7 million in legal fees between 2014 and 2017.

-Per SB 1042 (Monning, Chapter 110, Statutes of 2018), effective January 1, 2019, CSLB conducts inhouse informal citation conferences.
-In accordance with the legislation, citation conferences are conducted by CSLB staff and are intended to serve the same function as the MSCs.
+Per SB 1042 (Monning, Statutes of 2018), effective January 1, 2019, CSLB will conduct in-house informal citation conferences.
+In accordance with the legislation, citation conferences will be conducted by CSLB staff, and are intended to serve the same function as the MSCs.
 After the citation conference, CSLB may affirm, modify, or dismiss the respondent's citation.
 The licensee may appeal the registrar's decision.